As G20 chases growth goal, members differ on how to get there

 Another risk discussed was the Ebola epidemic as Sierra Leone began a three-day lockdown to try and stem the disease.

-World Bank Group President Jim Yong Kim on Friday warned of the economic danger if fear of the disease caused consumers and travellers to change their behaviour.
+World Bank Group President Jim Yong Kim on Friday warned of the economic danger if fear of the disease caused consumers and travelers to change their behavior.

 So serious was the situation, he said, that the United Nations was taking a leading role.
 Sources indicated the G20 communique on Sunday would include the need for international cooperation in fighting the outbreak.